ThomasClemons/ai-case-study/README.md

 ### Business Impact

 JPMorgan Chase is committed to helping to power economic growth by breaking down barriers and creating opportunities in communities across the globe.
-How JPMorgan Chase intends to do it:
+This is how JPMorgan Chase demonstrates it:
 - **Community Development** - Through lending, investment and philanthropic capital, it supports affordable housing and helping the underserved communities of today become flourishing communities tomorrow.
 - **Careers & Skills** - From employee upskilling to policy advocacy, it invests in people by equipping them with the tools and skills they need to prepare them for the future of work.
 - **Business Growth & Entrepreneurship** - Boosting the next generation of big, small, and minority-owned businesses-offering them dedicated support and access to capital and resources.